Published in

 Subject Matter Analysis of the Renaissance Masterpiece.

-Annunciation by Fra Angelico
+Annunciation Fra Angelico Subject Matter

 1. Angel Gabriel.

-Angel Gabriel in Annunciation by Fra Angelico
+Angel Gabriel in Annunciation painting by Fra Angelico

 2. Mary.

 In her gaze, the Virgin accepts the archangel’s presence and prepares herself to welcome the Holy Spirit.
 Sitting on a simple stool in front of her room, she sits with the view of a garden or enclosed garden by a Lord, a metaphor for Mary.
 She is slightly bent in the forward direction as she brings her hand up to her breast.
-With a diaphanous-complexion on her face, she looks Holy and innocent.
+With a diaphanous complexion on her face, she looks Holy and innocent.
 She wears a tunic with the same ochre shade as the loggia, not adding any more pigment.
 An imposing mantle of intense azurite, outlined in gold and lined in precious malachite, is applied a secco over a black ground.

-Mary in the Annunciation painting by Fra Angelico
+Mary in Annunciation Fra Angelico

 3. Background.